Alhrzme/Blog/README.md

 # Blog
-This is my first project, where I learned programming on PHP, JS, Ajax, jQuery.
+This is my first project, where I learned programming using PHP, JS, Ajax, jQuery.